joao10martins/notes-app/README.md

 - Dart 2.12.0+

 ## Task
-Given task is to prepare basic notes app using Flutter and SQFLite framework.
+Given task was to prepare a basic notes app using Flutter and SQFLite framework.

 Application uses local database to fetch data and display notes.